Skip to main content

 The lessons could be supplemented with an array of cultural and volunteer experiences.
 We went to conferences through the school on corruption in the public educational system, attended weaving classes, and learned about the current political landscape in Guatemala.

 Our language-learning experience was supported by Micro Grants for Global Skills from the Penn Carey Law Office of International Affairs.
-We suggest that other students who are interested in developing legal language skills to carve out time in their schedules for intensive study.
-We are so grateful for our experience and hope to build on it with further real-world practice and study in the future.
+We suggest that other students who are interested in developing legal language skills carve out time in their schedules for intensive study.
+We are so grateful for our experience and hope to build on it with further real-world practice and study.
+In fact, with support from a second Micro Grant for Global Skills, Lizzie and Ava will be returning to Guatemala during their 2L summer to continue developing their skills.

 Learn more about World Language Training options at Penn Carey Law.